-Gemma Abbot, photography student and tattoo lover, wanted to tell you about her exciting new photography project… something she has recently launched with a particularly strong mission.
+Gemma Abbot, photography student and tattoo lover, wanted to tell you about her exciting new photography project.

-The Inked Project is a photographic project exploring tattooed culture through a series of portraits.
-The tattoo project began at the beginning of this year, when it became apparent to me that there is still a stigma against tattoos.
+The Inked Project uses photography to explore tattooed culture through a series of portraits.
+It began at the beginning of this year when it became apparent to me that there is still a stigma against tattoos.